byterubpay/byterub-site/_posts/2019-06-10-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-06-10.md

 **\<suraeNoether>** my action items for MRL specifically that are not konferenco-related are urgent, though: finish up my research reports and begin my request for funding for the next quarter
 **\<suraeNoether>** these are both on my plate \*as we speak\*
 **\<sarang>** I've begun comparative analysis of sublinear transaction protocols
-**\<sarang>** In particular, did a prototype integration of Monero-to-Lelantus output migration to get better numbers on it
+**\<sarang>** In particular, did a prototype integration of ByteRub-to-Lelantus output migration to get better numbers on it
 **\<sarang>** I have to modify my Omniring analysis a bit once I realized that the protocol doesn't natively support plaintext fees
 **\<sarang>** it's a simple change to include them as a separate account, and perhaps built-in support can be made more efficient
 **\<sarang>** (I've brought this up to the authors)
-**\<sarang>** Otherwise, my monthly report for May has been up for a bit: https://repo.getmonero.org/byterubpay/ccs-proposals/merge\_requests/34#note\_6373
+**\<sarang>** Otherwise, my monthly report for May has been up for a bit: https://repo.getbyterub.org/byterubpay/ccs-proposals/merge\_requests/34#note\_6373
-**\<sarang>** and my 2019 Q3 funding request is also open now: https://ccs.getmonero.org/proposals/sarang-2019-q3.html
+**\<sarang>** and my 2019 Q3 funding request is also open now: https://ccs.getbyterub.org/proposals/sarang-2019-q3.html
 **\<sarang>** (note that this request, like the 2019 Q2 request, will be paid out immediately when funded)
 **\<rehrar>** how'd that work out for you this time sarang?
 **\<sarang>** I am also working on my Konferenco presentation, of course, on transaction efficiency
 **\<rehrar>** pleased with that?
 **\<sarang>** rehrar: it has gone very well
 **\<sarang>** I think that method of payout provides the most fair value to donors and recipients, provided the trust is there
-**\<sarang>** One last item: there were suggestions to have MRL-type people write up summaries of some of the methods of attack and analysis presented in Breaking Monero
+**\<sarang>** One last item: there were suggestions to have MRL-type people write up summaries of some of the methods of attack and analysis presented in Breaking ByteRub
 **\<sarang>** including an assessment of risk
 **\<sarang>** This could provide good information to people who want to know such things
 **\<sarang>** I'm always wary of making claims regarding risk that might not apply to a particular individual's threat model
-**\<sarang>** but posting these as summaries of Breaking Monero topics makes a lot of sense
+**\<sarang>** but posting these as summaries of Breaking ByteRub topics makes a lot of sense
 **\<sarang>** thoughts on this from the room?
-**\<suraeNoether>** i think it's a good outreach project that augments breaking monero, which is, in turn, a good outreach project
+**\<suraeNoether>** i think it's a good outreach project that augments breaking byterub, which is, in turn, a good outreach project
 **\<dEBRUYNE>** sarang: As long as you lay out the risks and what mitigations users can utilize then it should be fine
 **\<sarang>** Right
 **\<dEBRUYNE>** ^ for that we don't need to specify a risk level imo
-**\<suraeNoether>** i feel like this would be a good project for someone interested in learning more about Monero
+**\<suraeNoether>** i feel like this would be a good project for someone interested in learning more about ByteRub
 **\<sarang>** The complication is that the overall risk depends heavily on what different types of information/ability an adversary has
 **\<sarang>** Modifying the assumptions on your adversary can change a lot
 **\<sarang>** so in no way can this be completely comprehensive